vhscom/after-dark/README.md

 Test how things are looking during development using a combination of the [Facebook Sharing Debugger](https://developers.facebook.com/tools/debug/) and [ngrok](https://ngrok.com/).
 Also reference the [Open Graph docs](http://ogp.me/) for additional information.

-### SEO and UX
+### Search Optimization

 After Dark is built with SEO in mind.
-Aside from Open Graph, Schema Structured Data and SEO meta are applied to give robots what they want, automatically, without any user configuration necessary.
-This helps ensure your After Dark site will rank well in Search Engine Results Pages (SERPs) and prevent crawlers from indexing undesirable content.
+Schema Structured Data and other meta are applied to give robots what they want, automatically, without any configuration necessary.

-Fine-tune your SEO settings using the following available options.
+The default set-up helps ensure your After Dark site will rank well in <abbr title="Search Engine Results Pages">SERP</abbr>s and prevent search crawlers from indexing undesirable content.
+Fine-tune your search settings using the following available options.

-### Webmaster Verification
+#### Webmaster Verification

 Verify your site with several webmaster tools including Google, Bing, Alexa and Yandex.
 To allow verification of your site with any or all of these providers simply add the following to your `config.toml` and fill in their respective values: